Introduction

 Diamond make a nightly build of Dawn if you would like to test new contributions to Dawn.
 This is available at https://alfred.diamond.ac.uk/DawnDiamond/master/downloads/builds-snapshot/ for the Diamond specific build of Dawn.

-Appendix 1 – How to check in to github
+Appendix 1 – How to check in to GitHub

 This applies to users who we want to give direct check-in access to the DawnScience repositories.